Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Once at the top of the mountain pass, the clouds went away, and the sun started to shine.

+We were lucky because we needed all our attention in the descent to make it to the next hut!
 The descent was super steep, and the rocks were very decomposed at the beginning, making it easy to slip and fall.

 From that point on, it only got better.
 The trail continued descending and descending.
 Have patience because the descent is loooong.

-Finally, we arrived at Monastero lake, which had a spectacular turquoise colour, and was one of the route’s most beautiful lakes.
+Finally, we arrived at Monastero Lake, which had a spectacular turquoise colour and was one of the route’s most beautiful lakes.
 It was surrounded by pink flowers, looking like the landscape of a painting.

 The beautiful Lladres lake